C2SM/c2sm.github.io/code_management/index.md

 ## Code Testing

-Code or software testing, is a critical phase in the software development process aimed at identifying and eliminating defects and ensuring the functionality, quality, and reliability of a software application.
-It involves systematic evaluation and validation of various components and aspects of the code.
-Code testing is essential to deliver robust and error-free software.
+Code testing is a critical step in software development.
+It's about finding and fixing problems to make sure the software works well, is of high quality and reliable.
+Testing involves checking different parts of the code to make sure the software is strong and free of bugs.

 ### Purpose of Code Testing